 How to Stop Unwanted Calls to My Cell Phone

-Are you sick of getting cold calls from people trying to sell you mortgages, insurance, warranty programs, or cruises?
+Sick of getting cold calls from people trying to sell you insurance?
 You are probably wondering how people got your information in the first place.
 There's no shortage of bait and switch shoddy marketing tactics deployed by companies that make money by selling your info.
-These companies nicely call themselves "Lead Generators", and billions of dollars are spent across all kinds of industries buying leads.
+These companies nicely call themselves "Lead Generators," and billions of dollars are spent across all kinds of industries buying leads.

-It can be very hard to tell whether or not your info is going to be sold, and these lead generators are experts at duping consumers.
+It can be tough to tell whether or not your info is going to be sold, and these lead generators are experts at duping consumers.

 "Companies compete for your business!"

-Ever heard of LendingTree?
+Ever hear of LendingTree?
 When banks compete, you win.
-Fill out their form and LendingTree eventually asks for your phone number to view rates.
+Fill out their form, and LendingTree eventually asks for your phone number to view rates.

 But don't forget to check the fine print at the bottom of the page.
 You are authorizing up to 5 lenders to call you!